SeldonIO/alibi/doc/source/overview/high_level.md

 The motivation for the weights convey how much you can learn from a specific coalition.
 Large and Small coalitions mean more learnt because we've isolated more of the effect.
-Whereas medium size coalitions don't supply us with as much information because there are many possible such coalitions. **Not 100 percent sure about this point!
-Want a nicer intuitive explanation.**.
+Whereas medium size coalitions don't supply us with as much information because there are many possible such coalitions.

-The main issue with the above is that there will be a large number of possible coalitions, $O(M2^M)$ to be precise.
+The main issue with the above is that there will be a large number of possible coalitions, $2^M$ to be precise.
 Hence instead of computing all of these we use a sampling process on the space of coalitions and then estimate the Shapley values by training a linear model.
 Because a coalition is a set of players/features that are or aren't playing/contributing we represent this as points in the space of binary codes $z' = \{z_0,...,z_m\}$ where $z_j = 0$